 While all of all these women count Efron as a mentor and do not want to overshadow his great contributions, research shows the power of seeing ourselves represented in leadership positions.
 Let’s look forward to seeing more women and others from underrepresented groups and countries in statistics leadership roles.
 These five women (pictured below with colleagues) give us hope.

 International Prize in Statistics award ceremony

 After the inspiring closing to the conference, we headed to the Kuala Lumpur airport for our return trip to Minnesota and were surprised to meet up with new ISI President John Bailer, who was waiting for the same flight.
 While we were excited to share the wonders of IPUMS International with Dr. Bailer, we were equally intrigued to learn about his popular podcast Stats + Stories (produced at Miami University) that explores quantitative ideas in everyday lives and in journalism.
-Topics range from entertainment and sports to economics and methods, and content is aimed everyone from the most seasoned statistician to the layperson.
-In addition to Dr. Bailer, regular panelists include Rosemary Pennington and Richard Campbell from the Department of Media, Journalism and Film.
+Topics range from entertainment and sports to economics and methods, and content is aimed at everyone from the most seasoned statistician to the layperson.
+In addition to Dr. Bailer, regular panelists include Rosemary Pennington and Richard Campbell from the Department of Media, Journalism, and Film.
 Check out recent episodes that include Using the Stats to Improve Your League of Legends Game or Making the Census Count!

 IPUMS extends its sincere thanks to the leadership and staff from the central and state offices of the Malaysia Department of Statistics for their attentive planning of this massive event.
-Their hard work truly paid off, and provided us with a greater understanding and appreciation for the country and people of Malaysia.
+Their hard work truly paid off and provided us with a greater understanding and appreciation for the country and the people of Malaysia.